FaridaElOraby/Library-Management-System/README.md

 ### Books

-GET /books/all: Get a list of all books unpaginated.
+GET /books/all: Get a list of all books unpaged.
 GET /books/all: Get a list of all books paginated.
 POST /books: Add a new book.
 GET /books/:id: Get details of a specific book.
 PUT /books/:id: Update details of a specific book.
 DELETE /books/:id: Delete a specific book.

-### Borrowers
+### Clients

-GET /clients/all: Get a list of all clients unpaginated.
+GET /clients/all: Get a list of all clients unpaged.
 GET /clients: Get a list of all clients paginated.
 POST /clients: Register a new client.
 GET /clients/:id: Get details of a specific client.